-RBC's new headquarters, at 100 Bishopsgate in London, is now home to the bank's largest collection of art outside North America.
-More than two dozen unique pieces by a diverse cross-section of living artists from Canada were carefully chosen to not only reflect the company's values and commitment to the arts but also transform the 7th-floor space into a contemplative gallery experience for visiting clients.
+RBC's headquarters, at 100 Bishopsgate in London, is now home to the bank's largest collection of art outside North America.
+More than two dozen unique pieces by a diverse cross-section of living artists from Canada were carefully chosen to not only reflect the company's values and commitment to the arts, but transform the seventh-floor space into a contemplative gallery experience for visiting clients.

 “It doesn't feel like it's a collection that's defined by being Canadian,” says senior curator Corrie Jackson. ”It's a collection that's defined by exceptionally strong works of art in this space, and they happen to be part of a community.”
 It's also an exciting opportunity to present Canadian artists in an international setting, many of whom have ties to the UK, adds Jackson.

 “The reality is all of these artists are engaged in international conversations and so is RBC.”

 The RBC Art Collection

 With more than 5,000 pieces by Canadian artists, collected over the course of nearly a century and showcased throughout Canada and some U.S. locations, RBC has long been a patron of the arts in its many forms.

 The RBC Emerging Artists Project supports initiatives and organisations that help nurture up-and-coming artists.
 The programme includes partnerships with both The Brit School and The Old Vic.

 “The partnerships we've had over the past five to 10 years supporting the arts have always been incredibly popular,” says Jennifer Sofianou, director of Sponsorships, Events and Citizenship at RBC Wealth Management in the British Isles.